AlexGurianov/Tower-Defence/README.md

 There are also dummy objects.
 Pay for them and they will help you to slow the pace of your enemies down.
 But don't overuse them.
 It's not a secret that they are useless for killing ghosts.

 You lose after too many hearts have disappeared, and you shall always lose.
 "Game over" message appears.
 It's time to relax and see other options in the main menu.
-Don't hesitate to press "Ok"
+Don't hesitate to press "Ok".

 "Saved games" are stored.
 Create checkpoints when you are in a mood of not wanting to continue at the moment.